almostengr/almostengrwebsite/web/docs/trafficpi/index.md

 * <a href="https://www.amazon.com/gp/product/B07GD25V8D/ref=as_li_tl?ie=UTF8&tag=rhtservicesll-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07GD25V8D&linkId=ea5fb3393909abe778b518e808e674d5" target="_blank">Breadboard Jumper Cables</a>
 * <a href="https://www.amazon.com/gp/product/B07PCJP9DY/ref=as_li_tl?ie=UTF8&tag=rhtservicesll-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07PCJP9DY&linkId=dca65d5d374944f5c1d213924d2fb183" target="_blank">Breadboard</a> (optional)
 * Python 2.7.9 (May work with later versions, but has only been tested with 2.7.9)
-* Raspbian Jessie, Stretch, or Buster (May work on other OSs, but has only been tested with Raspbian Jessie)
+* Raspberry Pi OS Jessie, Stretch, or Buster (May work on other OSs, but has only been tested with Raspberry Pi OS Jessie)

 ### LED Option